cookiescrumbs/ui-api-test-framework/README.md

 If you just want to run the tests you only need docker.
 [Install Docker Desktop](https://docs.docker.com/engine/install/) 🐳

-☠️ **Please note ...
-Runnning the tests using Docker will not work on the Apple M1 ARM64** ☠️
+☠️ **Running the tests using Docker will not work on the Apple M1 ARM64 Processor** ☠️

+If you have an M1, you'll need to follow the **Local Development** steps. 🙏🏻

 ##### Run the UI test in an Docker container
 ```
 docker-compose run ui-tests npm run test
 ```

 ### Local development

 [First, you'll need to install node....](https://nodejs.dev/learn/how-to-install-nodejs) 🤖